okeeffed/developer-notes/manual/Principles/Software-First-Principles.md

 ## This Is Marketing

 - Marketing is the generous act of helping someone solve a problem.
 Their problem.
+- It is easier to find products and services for the customers you seek to serve than it is to find customers for your products and services.

 ## Pixar 22 Rules of Storytelling